-The Public Contracts Code ('the PCC') was published on 29 January 2008 by means of Decree-Law 18/2008 and revoked, among other pieces of legislation, Decree-Law 59/99 of 2 March 1999, which applied to public works and to public works concessions,
+The Public Contracts Code ('the PCC') was published on 29 January 2008 by means (Decree-Law 18/2008 and revoked, among other pieces of legislation, Decree-Law 59/9 of 2 March 1999, which applied to public works and to public works concessions.

-The PCC entered into force six months after its publication, and applies to every public tender procedure launched after that moment; it implemented the public procurement Directives 2004/17/EC and 2004/18/EC of 31 March 2004.
+The PCC entered into force six months after its publication, and applies a every public tender procedure launched after that moment; it implemented the publiprocurement Directives 2004/17/EC and 2004/18/EC of 31 March 2004.

-The PCC sets out different procedures for the procurement process applicable to administrative contracts, including those to be entered into in connection with PPP projects: the direct agreement, the public tender, the limited tender by pre-qualification, the negotiation procedure and the competitive dialogue.
-Differently from the previous legal framework, the PCC does not automatically require a public tender for public works concessions or public services concession, being the awarding entity entitled to choose between the launch of a public tender, limited tender by pre-qualification or a negotiated procedure.
+The PCC sets out different procedures for the procurement process applicab to administrative contracts, including those to be entered into in connection with PP projects: the direct agreement, the public tender, the limited tender by pre-qualification the negotiation procedure and the competitive dialogue.
+Differently from the previou legal framework, the PCC does not automatically require a public tender for public works concessions or public services concession, being the awarding entity entitled to choose between the launch of a public tender, limited tender by pre-qualification or negotiated procedure.